 To create this lesson toolkit, the City partnered with the following organizations:

 - Richmond Electric Vehicle Ambassadors (REVAs) – youth from our Green Ambassadors who helped with EV outreach

 - Plug-in Richmond

 The REVAs donated over 350 hours to help create this toolkit and Richmond School District teachers will be the first municipality in Canada to be offered this robust program.

 From September 7, 2021 to March 31, 2022 the following material will be available to teachers in the Richmond School District through this website.

 Please feel free to use all or parts of these materials:

 To introduce the program to teachers, a virtual presentation by the REVAs is available and can be requested by emailing email@example.com.

-Each teacher who delivers any aspect of the Richmond EVie Lesson Toolkit and who also responds to the evaluation through Let’s Talk Richmond (http://www.LetsTalkRichmond.ca/EVieToolkit) will be presented with a $20 Tim Hortons gift card on a first-come, first-served basis (limited gift cards available).
+Each teacher who delivers any aspect of the Richmond EVie Lesson Toolkit and who also responds to the evaluation through Let’s Talk Richmond (http://www.LetsTalkRichmond.ca/EVieToolkit) or this online evaluation will be presented with a $20 Tim Hortons gift card on a first-come, first-served basis (limited gift cards available).

 The Province of British Columbia passed the Zero-Emission Vehicle (ZEV) Act on May 30, 2019, which requires automakers to meet an escalating annual percentage of new light-duty ZEV sales and leases.
 Their targets are: